Azure/data-management-zone/docs/guidance/DataManagementAnalytics-NetworkArchitecture.md

 #### Summary

-This setup is well-known and established at many customers and therefore is easy to establish in an existing enviornment.
-However, customers should consider the downsides that come with the Spoke-Hub-Hub-Spoke connectivity especially from a service management, cost and bandwith & latency perspoective.
-Especially as the number of cross-region use cases grows, this setup will show it's challenges.
+This setup is well-known and established at many customers and therefore is easy to establish in an existing environment.
+However, customers should consider the downsides that come with the Spoke-Hub-Hub-Spoke connectivity especially from a service management, cost, and bandwidth & latency perspective.
+Especially as the number of cross-region use cases grows, this setup will show its challenges.

-### Conclusion
+### Conclusion - Cross-region Data Landing Zone Connectivity

 After reviewing the two options for cross-region Data Landing Zone connectivity, it becomes clear that [Option 1: Global Vnet peering](#1-global-vnet-peering-recommended) between Data Landing Zone has a number of advantages compared to option 2 and therefore is the recommended approach as the amount of data that needs to be exchanged across regions grows.
 This option can be easily managed and provides compliant, cost effective and performant connectivity across regions.